ThunderBladeX/dear.alathea/README.md

 # dear.alathea

-A production-ready personal art site with character sheets, commission calculator, and blog.
+A personal art site with character sheets, commission calculator, and blog.
 Built with Flask, optimized for performance, and designed to scale.

 ## What it does